Brown coal mining limits in North Bohemia: A fall in government provides a new opportunity for pro-mining interests

 During the following month, President Zeman reiterated his support for dismantling the mining limits.
-Remarking that the president should not be a “silent Sphinx”, Zeman said that 8,500 jobs would be lost in Mostecko if the limits were not repealed.
+Remarking that the president should not be a "silent Sphinx", Zeman said that 8,500 jobs would be lost in Mostecko if the limits were not repealed.
 If the mining boundaries were shifted, the Czech Republic would be fundamentally less dependent on foreign energy sources.

-“I listened to both the opinions of the mining company owners and union representatives.
-And of course I got know to the opinions of the leadership of the Usti region.
-The biggest problem of the Usti region is the excessively high rate of unemployment – the highest of all the regions in the Czech Republic.
-It’s necessary to combat this joblessness and even accept measures which are unpopular in the eyes of some,” said Zeman.
+"I listened to both the opinions of the mining company owners and union representatives.
+And of course I got know to the opinions of the leadership of the Ústí nad Labem Region.
+The biggest problem of the Ústí nad Labem Region is the excessively high rate of unemployment – the highest of all the regions in the Czech Republic.
+It is necessary to combat this joblessness and even accept measures which are unpopular in the eyes of some," said Zeman.
 “I believe I’ve been adequately informed about the quality of coal that is to be found for example beneath Horní Jiřetín and other villages.”
 Zeman added that since the expropriation clause had been removed from the Mining Act, the mining lobby could only purchase property by agreement with the owners and by offering conditions that would be favourable to them.

 Responding to Zeman's comments, Green Party leader Ondřej Liška said: "Miloš Zeman today definitively confirmed that he’s out of it.
 After supporting the tobacco industry, this is another Zeman excess that confirms he’s primarily the president of various lobby interests to the detriment of people’s health.
 Support for smoking and burning coal can maybe only be trumped by celebrating land mines."

 Following closely in Zeman's footsteps, Rusnok visited Most in mid-November 2013 and stated while he was there that his government would deal with the issue of the mining limits.
 He called the 1991 government resolution that established the limits “outmoded and obsolete” and did not rule out re-evaluating them.
 Asked whether the resolution could be annulled, Rusnok said: “I’m not ruling out any options”.

 Given Rusnok's earlier statement that he personally supported the mining limits and would not make any fundamental political decisions while in office, this new announcement provoked immediate reactions from opponents and supporters alike.
 The head of the Greenpeace energy campaign, Jan Rovenský, said: “Rusnok just elastically bent his spine 180 degrees.
 At a government press conference three months ago he claimed that as a big environmentalist he was an opponent of breaching the limits, and now he’s claiming they are vexatious and his government will probably cancel them…Rusnok’s caretaker government has no authority to make irreversible decisions about anything at all, let alone fundamental matters.”